Financial-Times/origami/MIGRATION.md

 - `inherit`.
 Replace `oColorsGetPaletteColor('inherit');` with `inherit`.

 Deprecated internal and whitelabel brand palette colours were removed.
 Please contact Origami if your product has a usecase for one of the removed colours:
-- Internal brand: candy, wasabi, org-b2c, org-b2c-dark, org-b2c-light, paper, wheat, sky, velvet, mandarin, claret.
+- Internal brand: candy, wasabi, org-b2c, org-b2c-dark, org-b2c-light, paper, wheat, sky, velvet, claret.
 - Whitelabel brand: all colours except black and white have been removed.

+Note: mandarin was removed from the internal brand in v5.0.0 but restored in v5.1.1.

 #### Sass Mixins